 Alyse received a Bachelor of Science in Mechanical Engineering from George Washington University, and was sponsored by Northrop Grumman as a Jackie Robinson Scholar.
 The artist completed additional coursework at the University of California’s (UCLA) Visual Arts Program and the Product Design Program at the Art Center College of Design.

-The artist has been commissioned by Grammy Award Winning celebrities Lionel Richie and Jose Feliciano.
-Her work has been exhibited in galleries throughout the United States as well as for last year’s Grammy Awards celebration.
-Her commission for Jose Feliciano debuted at Detroit Tigers Stadium at the Blue Moon sponsored World Series Exhibition and was featured at Detroit Historical Museum.
+Stone’s work has been exhibited in museums and galleries throughout the United States, as well as for the 2019 Grammy Awards celebration.
+The artist has been featured most recently in Billboard and Voyage LA Magazine.
+In addition, Grammy Award Winning musicians Lionel Richie and Jose Feliciano have commissioned Stone, with the commission debut for Jose Feliciano at the Detroit Tigers Stadium at the Blue Moon sponsored World Series Exhibition, followed by a feature at the Detroit Historical Museum.

 To learn more about Alyse’s story, click here to read her Voyage LA Magazine feature .